Suspect company faces liquidation after director dies

 By Victoria Young

-Denton Morrell was outed by Radio NZ as a company suspected of involvement with a worldwide network of companies and assets connected to the families of Azerbaijani leaders.
+Denton Morrell was outed by Radio NZ as a company suspected of involvement with a worldwide network of companies and assets connected to the families of Azerbaijan leaders.

 The lawyer for the companies’ registrar, Nick Malarao, said applications to liquidate the companies and general partnerships were made because it is illegal to run a company without a director.

-The DIA says it had not yet taken further action against Denton Morrell but was working with its legal representatives to “resolve the matter.”
+The department says it had not yet taken further action against Denton Morrell but was working with its legal representatives to “resolve the matter.”

-While it did not allege actual money laundering the department can issue a formal warning when it thinks a firm has engaged in conduct for which it could be civilly liable.
+While it did not allege actual money laundering, the department can issue a formal warning when it thinks a firm has engaged in conduct which it could be civilly liable for.

 A woman who answered the phone at Denton Morrell referred BusinessDesk’s query onto the company’s solicitors, who have not yet responded.